Euclid Quick Data Release (Q1). Quenching precedes bulge formation in dense environments but follows it in the field: Estimation of the density field

 where $\bar{\Sigma}_N$ is the median density of the galaxy sample in a given redshift slice.
 To avoid spurious effects due to galaxies close to the edges of the deep fields and of masked regions, we do not take into account any object with a density contrast parameter lower than $\bar\Sigma_N-2\sigma$, with $\sigma$ being the standard deviation of the distribution estimated through sigma-clipping.

 Finally, we perform the procedure discussed above for several values of $N$, in the range $[3$,$10]$.
 Since we notice that the widest dynamical range of $\log_{10}(1+\delta)$ is achieved with $N=5$, in the rest of the analysis we will only focus on $\Sigma_5$.
 An example of the density field as a function of redshift in the three EDFs is reported in Fig.\,\ref{fig:density_field}.
-The estimated density field shows a logarithmically Gaussian shape, with median and standard deviation not evolving strongly with redshift. {\rev Therefore, we highlight three different regimes: in the following we will refer to ‘field galaxies’ as all the sources with a $\log_{10}(1+\delta)$ below ${\rm median}+3\sigma$, galaxies with ‘intermediate densities’ where ${\rm median}+3\sigma<\log_{10}(1+\delta)<{\rm median}+5\sigma$, and ‘high densities’ where $\log_{10}(1+\delta)>{\rm median}+5\sigma$.}
+The estimated density field shows a logarithmically Gaussian shape, with median and standard deviation not evolving strongly with redshift {\rev or with the position within the EDFs}. {\rev Therefore, we highlight three different regimes: in the following we will refer to ‘field galaxies’ as all the sources with a $\log_{10}(1+\delta)$ below ${\rm median}+2\sigma$, galaxies in ‘intermediate density regions’ where ${\rm median}+2\sigma<\log_{10}(1+\delta)<{\rm median}+5\sigma$, and ‘high density’ where $\log_{10}(1+\delta)>{\rm median}+5\sigma$.
+A quantitative assessment of the reliability of these definitions can be found in the Appendix \ref{app:completeness}.}